-13.1 The Parties agree with one another to act reasonably and in good faith in the fulfilment of their respective obligations under this Deed.

-- 13.2 The Parties shall at all times use reasonable endeavours to ensure that the planning purposes underlying their respective obligations under this Deed are achieved and are carried out in accordance with good industry practice at the time of performance provided that this clause shall not imply or create any obligation upon any party which is additional to the obligations contained in this Deed. - 13.3 Where there is an endeavours obligation in this Deed and the party responsible cannot fulfil the objective of the obligation then on request that party shall provide an explanation of the steps it has undertaken in carrying out its endeavours obligation.
+- 13.1 The parties agree with one another to act reasonably and in good faith in the fulfilment of their respective obligations under this Deed. - 13.2 The parties shall at all times use reasonable endeavours to ensure that the planning purposes underlying their respective obligations under this Deed are achieved and are carried out in accordance with good industry practice at the time of performance provided that this clause shall not imply or create any obligation upon any party which is additional to the obligations contained in this Deed. - 13.3 Where there is a [reasonable/best] endeavours obligation in this Deeds and the party responsible cannot fulfil the objective of the obligation then on request that party shall provide an explanation of the steps it has undertaken in carrying out its [reasonable/best] endeavours obligation.